 The criteria to apply for this scholarship are:

 - Senior in High School in 2019 and enrolled full time in college for fall 2019 or Spring 2020

 - Family relation of active or retired US military will be given priority

 - Member of an athletic team at their high school (does not have to be a captain, or varsity, any sport – any level of play)

-- recommendation from a former/current coach (include their contact info below or paste letter)
+- optional: recommendation from a former/current coach (include their contact info below or paste letter)

 - Paragraph response on why you (or the person you are nominating) lead with valor, with the courage to lead by example, and the dedication to leave no one behind.

 Thank you for living and leading with courage, for leading and impacting the lives of others, just like Jeff.
 Scholarship funds are paid out as a one time award the the amount is based on donations throughout the year.
 Selection is announced in August.